aercolino/enzymes3/manual/Index.md

 The result of the `=Hello, World!=` enzyme is `Hello, World!` thus, if we put the `{[ =Hello, World!= ]}` injection into the title of a post, that post would be published with a `Hello, World!` title.

 An enzyme can have one of three origins (itself, post, and author), one of three forms (literal, attribute, and custom field), and one of two behaviours (transclusion and execution).
-By combining these characteristics together, Nzymes allows you to neatly improve your posts.
+By combining these characteristics together, Nzymes allows you to greatly improve your posts.